||The Micah Program

 and forty sophomores live on 4.
 Groups of four students

-of the same gender live in the sixteen suites on the floors,
+of the same gender live in the sixteen suites on each floor,

 with each suite being made up of two rooms joined by a private